zuozhenggh/learning-library/data-management-library/oci-di/schedule-run/schedule-run.md

-# Schedule and run Pipeline task
+# Run Data loader task, schedule and run Pipeline task

-# Introduction
+## Introduction

 This lab walks you through the steps to **run a Data Loader task**, to create a **task schedule** in your OCI Data Integration application, to **schedule the Pipeline task** and to **run it**.
 After publishing tasks to an Application, you can run a task **manually on-demand**, or you can use schedules and task schedules to **automate the execution** of your tasks.